-- Put the jar package to \$KYUUBI_HOME/jars directory to make it visible for the classpath of the kyuubi server. - Configure the following properties to \$KYUUBI_HOME/conf/kyuubi-defaults.conf on each node where kyuubi server is installed.
-If you need use other event handler, it can be appended after the CUSTOM. - Restart all the kyuubi server instances.
+- Put the jar package to \$KYUUBI\HOME/jars directory to make it visible for the classpath of the kyuubi server. - Configure the following properties to \$KYUUBI\HOME/conf/kyuubi-defaults.conf on each node where kyuubi server is installed.
+If you need use other event handler, it can be appended after the CUSTOM.